About the Sleek Geeks Science Eureka Prize

-Sponsored by the University of Sydney, the Sleek Geeks Science Eureka Prize encourages students to communicate a scientific concept in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as Dr Karl and Adam like to say, "Learn something without even noticing".
+Sponsored by the University of Sydney, the Sleek Geeks Science Eureka Prize encourages students to communicate a scientific concept in a way that is accessible and entertaining to the public while painlessly increasing their science knowledge or, as prize patrons Dr Karl and Adam Spencer like to say, "Learn something without even noticing".
 It is intended to support budding young scientists across the nation, who will be our future leaders in research, discovery and communication.

 Films must focus on a scientific concept, discovery, invention or your own scientific hypothesis.
 Judges will make their selection based on science communication skills and entertainment value.
 It’s also important that sound and image quality are good enough for judges to assess an entry.
 Don't forget to let your passion and creativity that shine through!